timm/barelogic/README.md

 simpler.
 More often than not, a year later, I have switched to the simpler approach.

-So take every you know about AI then see what you can "do without" and what can you "take away".
+So take every you know about AI.
+Then see what you can "do without" and what can you "take away".
-Repeat that for 40 years of AI programming and  arrive at BareLogic.
+Then if, repeat that decades of AI programming, then you will invent your own a BareLogic approach.

+Of course if you can't wait that long, you could just look over my BareLogic.
+Share and enjoy.